 Let me tell you a little story about when I first moved to Mexico City.
 When I first arrived here, I was terrified to cross the street because of all the crazy, unpredictable drivers who ran red lights, jumped green lights, and had little to no respect for pedestrians.
-6 months later, the H1N1 flu broke out and using public transportation was to be avoided.
+6 months later, the H1N1 flu broke out and public transportation was to be avoided.
 So my in-laws encouraged me to start using a spare car that they weren’t using.
-Small catch, though, in the U.S. I had only learned to drive an automatic car, and the one I was given in Mexico was manual.
+Small catch, though, in the U.S. I had only learned to drive an automatic car, and the one I was given in Mexico was a stick-shift.
 So basically, I was thrown in at the deep end with a sink or swim driving test.
-As you can imagine, it was a highly stressful dealing with unpredictable taxi drivers, bus drivers, delivery vans, aggressive drivers approaching from all angles, and even pedestrians who jay-walked anywhere they felt appropriate.
-When I had the opportunity to find a quiet, empty neighborhood on a Saturday morning, I used to practice switching gears, and operating the car without the stress of traffic and dealing with other drivers.
+As you can imagine, it was highly stressful dealing with unpredictable taxi drivers, bus drivers, delivery vans, aggressive drivers approaching from all angles, and even pedestrians who jay-walked anywhere they felt appropriate.
+When I had the opportunity to find a quiet, empty neighborhood on a Saturday morning, I used to practice switching gears and operating the car without the stress of traffic and dealing with other drivers.

 In terms of practicing a language, speaking in front of a camera is like learning how to operate a car when nobody is around to cause you stress, and speaking in a conversation or with a group of people is like driving on a busy street with traffic.
-When it’s just you and the camera, you can take your time, get things right, and really reflect, which you can’t really do when there is constant pressure to “perform” and avoid making fatal mistakes that can affect other people.
+When it’s just you and the camera, you can take your time, get things right, and really reflect, which you can’t exactly do when there is constant pressure to “perform” and avoid making fatal mistakes that can affect other people.

 Another parallel example is the difference between going to a driving range to practice hitting long-range golf balls compared to actually playing a round of golf.
-I’ve done both as well, and some of my Mexico City lawyer and account students used to invited me to play golf once a year and it’s actually quite stressful when you only play golf once a year.
-At least I had great caddies who knew which club to use and where to aim the ball, though, quite often I missed the ball 3 or 4 times in a row.
-Those are the moments when you’d like to give up and head back to the driving range, or in terms of learning a language, go back to the camera and practice by yourself a little more.
+I’ve done both as well, and some of my Mexico City lawyer and accountant students used to invite me to play golf once a year and it’s actually quite stressful when you only play golf once a year.
+At least I had great caddies who knew which clubs to use and where to aim the ball, though, quite often I missed the ball 3 or 4 times in a row.
+Those are the moments when you’d like to give up and head back to the driving range, or in terms of learning a language, go back to the camera and practice speaking by yourself a little more.